 Eskilstuna is a city between the large lakes of Mälaren and Hjälmaren.
 The city has a population of approximately 70.700.
-It is the administrative centre of the municipality with 107.000 inhabitants, making it the 15th largest municipality in Sweden.
+It is the administrative center of the municipality with 107.000 inhabitants, making it the 15th largest municipality in Sweden.

 Earlier known as the City of Steel, no there are no connections with Super Man, it has a long history of metal processing.
 It is still today home to some heavy industry with companies such as Volvo, Assa, and Outokumpu.